NativeScript/docs/content/guide/updating-an-app.md

 ns update
 ```

-In order to get the latest development release instead, pass **next** as argument:
+In order to get the latest development release instead, pass **next** as an argument:

 ```cli
 ns update next
 ```

-You can also switch to specific version by passing it to the command:
+You can also switch to a specific version by passing the version:

 ```cli
 ns update 8.0.0